 3. Prison Gun Tattoos

 Guns have largely come to be associated with the commission of heinous crimes, especially in America.
 As weapons, guns are dangerous, risky, and tough to handle.
-This unpredictability generates a sense of fascination, mystery, and charm, which has turned guns into a popular prison tattoochoice.
+This unpredictability generates a sense of fascination, mystery, and charm, which has turned guns into popular prison tattoo choices.

 Gun tattoos range from pistols and Sig Sauers to semi-automatics and rifles.
 Each one can be given a different look, and its meaning can depend on the convict’s personal history.